MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/azure-sql-management-pack-monitoring-types.md

     After you assign permissions to Azure Service Principal Name on each database, T-SQL monitoring should work properly in REST+T-SQL mode.

-    For proper T-SQL monitoring of georeplicas, grant the **SQL Administrator** right on each replica server.
+    For proper T-SQL monitoring of geo replicas, grant the **SQL Administrator** right on each replica server.

 ## Configuring T-SQL Monitoring